vlocefn/Fortnite-Gameserver/README.md

 # Can I use it for my own ?
 Yes you can but if you dont mind give me credit

-# also this is reboot modified thx to milxnor ( https://github.com/Milxnor ) , this is for those who don't want to work/spend time don't know how to modify/code
+also this is reboot modified thx to milxnor ( https://github.com/Milxnor ) , this is for those who don't want to work/spend time don't know how to modify/code

-# How do I download

-If you need help, open an issue and I will respond.
+# If you need help, open an issue and I will respond.